dekuNukem/duckyPad/getting_started.md

 Your system might complain when trying to run the app.
 This is because I haven't had the code digitally signed, which costs hundreds of dollars a year.

 Feel free to [review the code](https://github.com/dekuNukem/duckyPad/tree/master/pc_software).
-You can also run the `duckypad_config.py` script itself with Python3, or [configure it manually](#Configure-duckyPad-Manually) with a text editor.
+You can also run `duckypad_config.py` itself with Python3, or [configure it manually](#Configure-duckyPad-Manually) with a text editor.

 For Windows 10, click `More info` and then `Run anyway`.